LIFEHUBBER

 What appears notable

-Based on the official materials, the main points of interest are the agent-native architecture, the combination of tutoring features with persistent memory, and the project's effort to treat learning support as a full application environment rather than a one-shot prompt pattern.
+The main points to inspect are the agent-native architecture, the combination of tutoring features with persistent memory, and the project's effort to treat learning support as a full application environment rather than a one-shot prompt pattern.

 Before using